KyleYoung-ymj/kyleyoung-ymj.github.io/_pages/profiles.md

 - :video_game: :computer: I love playing video games, and have been a long-time fan of [Nintendo](https://www.nintendo.com/us/), especially a big fan of the [Super Mario](https://mario.nintendo.com/), [The Legend of Zelda](https://zelda.nintendo.com/), and the [Rhythm Heaven](https://en.wikipedia.org/wiki/Rhythm_Heaven_(series)) series.
 I also like the [Ace Attorney](https://www.ace-attorney.com/) series.
 I possess a Nintendo Switch, a Wii U, and a Wii.
 Additionally, I am an amateur player of modern Tetris on [Puyo Puyo Tetris](https://puyo.sega.com/tetris/) and [TETR.IO](https://tetr.io/) ([my profile](https://ch.tetr.io/u/kyleyoung)), and also of Minesweeper on [Minesweeper Online](https://minesweeper.online/) ([my profile](https://minesweeper.online/player/13649905)).
 However, now I have little time for video games and I primarily play Minesweeper as a way to relieve stress.

 - :muscle: :running: Now I prioritize exercise in my daily life.
-I like playing [Ring Fit Adventure](https://ringfitadventure.nintendo.com/), playing basketball recreationally, and refreshing myself in long-distance jogging.
+I like playing [Ring Fit Adventure](https://ringfitadventure.nintendo.com/), playing basketball recreationally (which I just started in fall 2024), and refreshing myself in long-distance jogging.

 - :musical_note: :musical_keyboard: I enjoy listening to music, primarily instrumental pieces, and especially piano and violin compositions as well as instrumental Jazz Hip-Hop music.
 My favorite composers include [Otokaze](https://open.spotify.com/artist/6m1KnIrJ8bEZ6UX514Iglj) and [DJ Okawari](http://www.djokawari.com/).

 ## My Experiences

-- From 2020 to 2022, I was severely afflicted by *Ménière's disease*.
+- From 2020 to 2022, I was severely afflicted by [Ménière's disease](https://en.wikipedia.org/wiki/M%C3%A9ni%C3%A8re%27s_disease).
 During those years, I frequently suffered from vertigo, tinnitus, and hearing loss, spending dozens of days in the transfusion room.
 Those nightmarish experiences forced me to slow down, reevaluate my lifestyle, and reflect deeply on my attitude toward life.
 Fortunately, after several years of active treatment, I have recovered from the disease, although it has left some lasting impact on my hearing.

 - I used to be passionate about competitive programming.
 I participated in OI (Olympiad in Informatics) and [ICPC (International Collegiate Programming Contest)](https://icpc.global/) during my senior high and undergraduate time, respectively.
 You can find my [Codeforces](https://codeforces.com/) account [here](https://codeforces.com/profile/KyleYoung).
 I began to learn OI when I entered senior high school, and it changed my whole life.